avaxman/Directional/docs/tutorial.md

 where $\pi_e:N \times N$ is a permutation matrix attached to the (dual) edge $e$, matching values in the integrated function $F$ as it did for the directional field $v$. and $T_e:N \times 1$ is a *translational jump* (also: period jump), that encodes the discontinuity in $F$ across the seam.
 For quick intuition, this encodes the integration of the function over a loop around the mesh beginning and ending with the seam edge: in a $4$-function, leading to a quad mesh, it is the number of quads in such a loop.
 If $T_e \in \mathbb{Z}^N$, then the $N$-function is *fully* seamless: the integer isolines of a function connect perfectly along a seam.
 Otherwise, it is only *permutationally* seamless: the gradients match, which means they are only co-oriented.

-Seamless $N$-functions are denoted as such for that obeying the seamless constraints; it can be easily shown [[Kaelberer et al. 2007]](#Kaelberer2007) that the translational jumps $T_e$ is in fact uniform across seam curves between singularities.
+Seamless $N$-functions are denoted as such for that obeying the seamless constraints; it can be easily shown [[Kälberer et al. 2007]](#Kaelberer2007) that the translational jumps $T_e$ is in fact uniform across seam curves between singularities.
 Thus, the number of such translational jump variables is the number of seam curves in the mesh ($\times N$).

 ### 501 Seamless Integration